JuliaAstro/DustExtinction.jl/README.md

 ```

-We provide first-class support for `Unitful.jl` and `Measurements.jl` types, too!
+We provide first-class support for `Unitful.jl` and `Measurements.jl` packages, too!
 Check out the documentation for more examples.

 ## Contributing